On this page

 Australian Government take home naloxone program

 The Australian Government take home naloxone program subsidises the cost of naloxone medicines supplied in participating community pharmacies across Australia.
-This program commenced in July 2022 following a successful pilot in NSW, South Australia and Western Australia.
+This program follows on from a successful pilot in NSW, South Australia and Western Australia.

 The program subsidises the full cost of naloxone, including dispensing fee, to participating community pharmacies that supply the medicine to people at risk of witnessing or experiencing an opioid overdose.
 This includes people on prescribed opioid medicines.
 A PBS prescription is not required.